VIN-y/MissChanger/Tests/Filament Compatibility/README.md

 ![](./images/ABS_warping_1.jpg)

+2. Optimum chamber temperature ~65°C.

+3. Heat creep chamber temperature ~70°C or above.

+### ASA

+1. Heat creep chamber temperature ~70°C or above.

 ### TPU

 1. TPU has a very high tendency to string during retraction.
 This is very important as there is a big/long retraction between tool changes.

-2. The material cannot be printed in a 40°C+ chamber.
+2. Heat creep chamber temperature ~40°C or above.

-3. Due to stringing issues.
-This material require very low flow rate, ~5 mm^3/s.
+3. Maximum volumetric speed ~5 (mm^3/s).
+Due to stringing issues.